-Let us briefly comment on the two distinctions underlying our discussion.
-First, our conditions based on orders of the individuals are analogous to, and in fact generalize, some of the conditions on preferences reviewed above, particularly intermediateness and order restriction.
-By contrast, those conditions based on orders of the propositions are not obviously analogous to any conditions on preferences.
+Let us briefly comment on how the two central distinctions underlying the domainrestriction conditions discussed in this paper relate to the literature on domain restrictions in preference aggregation.
+First, as noted, some of our conditions are based on orders of propositions, others on orders of individuals, and yet others not on orders at all.
+The conditions based on orders of individuals generalize some of the conditions on preferences reviewed above, notably Grandmont's intermediateness and Rothstein's order restriction, and reduce to them when applied to judgments on binary ranking propositions that can represent preferences (such as xPy, yPz, xPz and so on).
+By contrast, the conditions based on orders of propositions are not obviously analogous to any standard conditions on preferences.
+(An exception may be Laffond and Laine's [20] condition of single-switch preferences in the different context of Ostrogorski's paradox, where individuals' most preferred positions on multiple, albeit unconnected, issues are restricted relative to some order of issues.)
 While an order of individuals can be interpreted similarly in judgment and preference aggregation - namely in terms of the individuals' positions on a normative or cognitive dimension - an order of propositions in judgment aggregation is conceptually distinct from an order of alternatives in preference aggregation.
 Propositions, unlike alternatives, are not mutually exclusive.
 It is therefore surprising that sufficient conditions for consistent majority judgments can be given even based on orders of propositions.
-We also introduce a very general domain-restriction condition not based on orders at all: it generalizes Sen's condition of triplewise value-restriction.
-In concluding the paper, we characterize the maximal domain on which majority voting yields consistent collective judgments.
+We also introduce a very general domain-restriction condition not based on orders at all, which generalizes Sen's condition of triplewise value-restriction, and characterize the maximal domain on which majority voting yields consistent collective judgments.

-Secondly, our domain-restriction conditions based on orders admit global and local variants.
-In the global case, the individuals' judgments on all propositions on the agenda are constrained by the same 'left'-'right' order of propositions or individuals, whereas in the local case, that order may differ across subsets of the agenda.
-To give an illustration from the more familiar context of preference aggregation, single-peakedness and single-cavedness are global conditions, whereas the restriction of these conditions to triples of alternatives yields local ones.
+Secondly, as we have also pointed out, our domain-restriction conditions based on orders admit global and local variants.
+In the global case, the individuals' judgments on all propositions on the agenda are constrained by the same left-right order of propositions or individuals, whereas in the local case, that order may differ across subsets of the agenda.
+To relate this to the more familiar context of preference aggregation, single-peakedness and single-cavedness are global conditions, whereas the restriction of these conditions to triples of alternatives yields local ones.
 But while in preference aggregation local conditions result from the restriction of global conditions to triples of alternatives, the picture is more general in judgment aggregation.
-Here different 'left'-'right' orders may apply to different subagendas, which correspond to different semantic fields.
+Here different left-right orders may apply to different subagendas, which correspond to different semantic fields.
 We give precise criteria for selecting appropriate subagendas.
 An individual can be left-wing on a 'social' subagenda and right-wing on an 'economic' one, for example.